-As AI increasingly becomes an imperative for business models across industries, corporate leaders will be required to identify the specific benefits this complex technology can bring to their businesses as well the concerns about the need to design, develop and deploy it responsibly.
-Striking the right balance will lead to sustainable businesses in the Fourth Industrial Revolution, but failing to design, develop and use AI responsibly can bring damage brand value and risk customer backlash.
+As AI becomes an imperative for business models across industries, corporate leaders will be required to identify the benefits this complex technology can bring to their businesses as well the concerns about the need to design, develop and deploy it responsibly.
+Striking the right balance will lead to sustainable businesses in the Fourth Industrial Revolution, but failing to operationalize it responsibly can damage brand value and risk customer backlash.

-Board members and corporate executives of all companies are responsible for stewarding their companies through the current period of unprecedented technological change and its attendant societal impacts.
-A practical set of tools can empower them in asking the right questions, understanding the key trade-offs and meeting the needs of diverse stakeholders, as well as how to consider and optimize approaches when overseeing and operationalising artificial intelligence, to ensure ethical and responsible implementation.
+Corporate executives are responsible for stewarding their companies through the current period of unprecedented technological change and its attendant societal impacts.
+A practical set of tools can empower them to ask the right questions, understand the positive and negative aspects of using AI or machine learning in their businesses, and oversee the responsible operationalization of AI in their corporations.

-The project team is currently co-creating a new Toolkit focusing on how to operationalise AI for C-suite executives.
-It will be aligned with C-suite executives’ responsibilities and interests and will address topics that are specific to conventional C-suite positions (e.g. CEOs, COOs, CFOs) as well as emerging positions (e.g. Chief Data Officer, Chief Digital Officer, Chief Technology Officer).
-Similar to the Toolkit for Boards of directors, the Toolkit for C-suite executives will also support companies in deciding whether and how to adopt particular approaches and in understanding the power of the technology to advance their business.
+This toolkit is designed to be aligned with c-suite executives’ responsibilities and interests.
+It will address topics that are specific to the conventional c-suite positions (e.g. CEOs, COOs, CFOs etc.), but also emerging ones (e.g. Chief Data Officer, Chief Digital Officer, Chief Technology Officer etc.).
+The toolkit will also support companies in deciding whether and how to adopt particular approaches and in understanding the power of the technology to advance their business.